Residence Hall Community Standards Guidelines

 A typical sanction for smoking in a Residence Hall room is $10.
 Additional violation would result in increased sanctions.
 Covering a smoke detector in a room to mask smoking is considered tampering with the Fire Alarm System.

-No student is to use or permit his/her room to be used for any commercial purpose, except as approved by the Associate Dean of Student and Residence Life.
+No student is to use or permit his/her room to be used for any commercial purpose, except as approved by the Dean of Student Life.
 Solicitation in the Residence Halls is strictly limited as a protection to those living in the halls.
-All solicitors must have written permission from the Associate Dean of Student and Residence Life before they may approach students.
+All solicitors must have written permission from the Dean of Student Life before they may approach students.
 Please do not deal with anyone unable to produce proof that he/she has permission and report any such person to Residence Hall Staff or Public Safety at once.

 No piercing or tattooing activity is allowed in the Residence Halls.